biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

     read_pairs_ch.view()
 ```

-`.toSortedList`, `.flatMap`, `.set`, `.view` are operators to transform the channel and achieve the input files in the desired format.
+`.toSortedList`, `.flatMap`, `.set`, `.view` are operators to transform the channel and obtain the input files on your desired format.

 Back into our channel.
 Please modify the following, where do you need to add that?
 ```groovy